donutsoft/ml2mqtt/README.md

 For example, in the [Bermuda project](https://github.com/agittins/bermuda), the system determines the location of a phone based on Bluetooth signal strength from multiple sensors.
 Using a traditional logic-based setup, it simply picks the sensor with the strongest signal to determine the location of a phone.
 Machine learning can assess all sensor data at once, identifying more nuanced patterns and providing more accurate predictions.

-With ML2MQTT, you can go even further by defining additional zones that weren’t initially possible in Bermuda’s logic-based system.
+With ML2MQTT, you can go even further by defining additional zones that weren’t initially possible in Bermuda’s logic-based system, and combine it with other sensors such as lights being switched on or off, or power consumption from an Emporia Vue.

 ### How Does It Work?